surajp/npm-to-lwc/README.md

 ## Examples

 - Running `./npmtolwc.sh d3-scale,d3-time -s time` will create a static resource file named `time` in your project's `staticResources` folder.
+The name of the library inside the static resource would be `d3scale_d3time`.
 After importing the resource in your LWC you can use the functions in `d3-scale` with the syntax `d3scale_d3time.d3scale.<function name>`

 - Running `./npmtolwc.sh d3-scale,d3-time -s time -l timescale` will create a static resource file named `time` in your project's `staticresources` folder.
+The name of the library inside the static resource would be `timescale`.
 After importing the resource in your LWC you can use the functions in `d3-scale` with the syntax `timescale.d3scale.<function name>`

 ## Features